 “My property borders the Western tiers.
 It is essential to see an increase in biodiversity within the forest, not a decrease, whilst trying to amedeorate climate change.
 Help us improve the habitat of our rare and endangered Tasmanian species.”

 Forestry based carbon credits are generated by changing the way landowners manage their land so trees will store more carbon.
 This could involve cutting trees less often, reforesting previously forested land, or improving forests through various management practices.
-These are the projects we’re currently supporting.
+When purchasing Treecreds carbon offsets, you are supporting what we consider to be critical forestry projects.
+Explore our portfolio of local Australian forestry offset projects that we’re currently supporting here.

 Yarra Yarra Biodiversity Corridor